3 Day Addo Elephant & Cheetah Tracking Adventure

 All meals, Accommodation in double or twin rooms, including B&B accommodation in Cradock Town, Transport, Entrance and activity feed

-Binoculars, hat, swimming costume, drinks of your choice
+Binoculars (if you have one), hat, sunblock, swimming costume, drinks of your choice

 Vehicle: Minibus (transfers) / Safari Vehicle (game drives)